bodand/infoparse/README.md

 ## Documentation

-Full documentation is available [here](https://isbodand.github.io/infoparse), at this repo's GitHub page.
+Full documentation is available [here](https://isbodand.github.io/infoparsed).

 ## License

 This project and repository is licensed under the BSD 3-Clause license.
 For more information check the provided `LICENSE` file.